 related to the phonograph and how it was marketed to the home have

 always been of particular interest to me.
-But anything
+But in truth its not that

-connected with the phonograph continues to catch my attention.
+connected with the phonograph seems to catch my attention.

 (think memorabilia) was chosen as the name of this site because

 it's meant to include anything that we might remember or associate

 literally a revolution of sound with records revolving at different

 and sign-posts related to the history of the phonograph that are documented

 and an on-line scrapbook of phonograph memorabilia and it continues